 Bringing a car over the South Africa/Namibia border

-- The process is fairly quick and painless
+The process is fairly quick and painless and not expensive, including third-party insurance.

 - Valid passport of the driver